maneeshs/terraform-aws/README.md

 #Create an Ubuntu server and install/configure Apache web server

-Below are the commands which were used for provisioning resources.
+Below are the Terraform commands which were used for provisioning the above AWS resources.

 terraform init
 terraform plan